kinglyjn/kinglyjn.github.io/README.md

 The landing page of the blog is multilingual page.

-It is my pleasure to contact me, you can give me your website or some advice about my website.
+It is my pleasure to <a href="mailto:admin@datactr.cn">contact me</a>, you can give me your website or some advice about my website.
 Let's build a wonderful Jekyll theme together!

-## <a name="ad"></a>Ad

-[Jalpc-A](https://github.com/Jack614/Jalpc-A): another Jekyll theme written by [AngularJS](https://angularjs.org/).

 ##  <a name="getting-started"></a>Getting Started